-I love quirky traditions and rituals, but the first time I heard about the Sourtoe Cocktail, I had a hard time believing it was real.
+I love quirky traditions and rituals.
+The first time I heard about the Sourtoe Cocktail Club in the Yukon of Canada, I had a hard time believing it was real.
 They serve you a drink with a mummified human toe in it?
 And you have to down the alcohol while the toe touches your mouth?

 As bizarre as it sounds, the story of the Sourtoe is true.
 And now I’m officially member #50,695 of the Sourtoe Cocktail Club.